Table of Contents

 I have hosted Thanksgiving at my house every year for the last 16 years.
-It’s a lot of work but I love doing it and it is my favorite holiday of the year.
+Cooking a turkey is a lot of work but I love doing it and it’s my favorite holiday of the year.
+I love having everyone go around and say something they are grateful for.

 Generally the “tablescape” at our Thanksgiving is plates with glasses and silverware.
-And the grocery store bouquet that my mom always brings me.
-Oh and a tablecloth.
+And the grocery store bouquet that my mom always brings me, which I throw in a random vase.

-So it’s not terrible.
-It’s an upgrade from my average, non-holiday table, but there’s a lot of room for improvement.
+I guess it’s an upgrade from my average non-holiday table, but clearly there’s room for improvement.

 These are some of the ideas I’m mulling.
 Maybe you’ll upgrade your Thanksgiving centerpiece, too.